 How to Avoid Possible Landmines in Law Suits

-No Surprises! – Trust in your Noblesville auto accident lawyer
+No Surprises! – Trust in your Noblesville Indiana auto accident lawyer

 In the initial client/attorney conference relating to your accident and the resulting injuries, a Noblesville auto accident lawyer will ask you for a factual description of the collision.
-Your attorney may also question if you were previously involved in an accident and what, if any, medical issues you may have discussed with a physician prior to the accident.
+Your attorney may also question if you had a prior accident and if there were previous medical issues.

 Although you may think the collision you were involved in as a passenger at six years of age, or the muscle spasm you were treated for 8 years ago may seem insignificant to the present claim, it is critical to enlighten your attorney on any and all matters which may be investigated by the defense and presented into evidence at a later date.
 Any surprises may put your credibility into question and your attorney at a disadvantage.

-A complete accounting of the facts and relevant personal history will empower your attorney to get ahead of, and mitigate potential threats to your claim— real or imagined.
-The following is an inventory of information which may assist your personal injury lawyer in their representation:
+A complete accounting of the facts and relevant personal history will empower your attorney to get ahead of, and mitigate potential threats to your claim— real or imaginary.
+The following is an inventory of information that may assist your personal injury lawyer in their representation:

 - Job history